-Creating valuable content that attracts users to your company and encourages them to take desired actions, like making purchases or subscribing to a service, are forms of inbound marketing activities.
+Creating valuable content that attracts users to your company and encourages them to take desired actions, like making purchases or subscribing to a service, is a form of inbound marketing activities.
 In some cases, it may be valuable to restrict access to certain content on your site in hopes of generating new leads or additional data.
 Content like this is called gated content, or premium content.

 There’s no universal definition of gated content, but we’ll define its main characteristics briefly.
 Any content that can be accessed only after you give something in return, such as an email address, is labeled as gated content.
 The most common information that is requested from people who wish to access gated content is their email address, although other strategies include asking for a phone number, liking or following social media pages, or sharing posts on various social media platforms.